Debabrata Saikia

-Debabrata Saikia (Assamese: দেবব্ৰত শইকীয়া; born 14 December 1964) is an Indian politician serving as the Leader of Opposition in the Assam Legislative Assembly since 2016.
-He represents the Nazira constituency in the Assam Legislative Assembly since 2011.He is the son of former Chief Minister of Assam, Hiteswar Saikia and former minister in the Government of Assam, Hemoprova Saikia.
+Debabrata Saikia (Assamese: দেৱব্ৰত শইকীয়া; born 14 December 1964) is an Indian politician serving as the Leader of Opposition in the Assam Legislative Assembly since 2016.
+He represents the Nazira constituency in the Assam Legislative Assembly since 2011.
+He is the son of former Chief Minister of Assam, Hiteswar Saikia and former minister in the Government of Assam, Hemoprova Saikia.

 Early and personal life

 Saikia was born on 14 December 1964, at Nazira, Sivasagar, Assam.
 He is the son of former Chief Minister of Assam, Hiteswar Saikia and former minister Hemoprova Saikia.
 Sri Saikia had completed his graduation in Arts from Calcutta University.
 He married Smti Bandana Saikia.
 Saikia and his wife have two children, Luit and Krishnika.

 Political career

 Sri Saikia became the General Secretary of Assam Pradesh Youth Congress Committee in the year 1992–93 and the Self-Employed Review Committee formed by Assam Pradesh Youth Congress in 1992–93.
 He had been the Vice President of Assam Pradesh Youth Congress from 1993 to 1996.
-He had been appointed as State Convener of Bichar Bibhag by the All India Congress Committee in 1994.
+He had been appointed State Convener of Bichar Bibhag by the All India Congress Committee in 1994.
 He also served as a Convener, North East Congress Seva Dal in 1995–96.